PanagiotisFytas/BioTriplex/data/README.md

 their relationships.

 ## Directory Structure
-- `Annotated Full Text Paper Folders/`: Contains subfolders for each paper with annotated `.xml` files with entity and relation annotations for different sections of PubMedCentral full-text articles.
+- `BioTriplex Corpus/`: Contains subfolders for each paper with annotated `.xml` files with entity and relation annotations for different sections of PubMedCentral full-text articles.
-- `preprocessed_dataset/`: Contains preprocessed data files ready for use with various models.
+- `Preprocessed BioTriplex/`: Contains preprocessed data files ready for use with various models.